A guide to tracks

 How to look at tracks

-A track is an animal’s signature, a mark etched in the earth by its feet hand.
-Each track is unique in its own way, but there are patterns across sex, species, and family lines.
+A track is an animal’s signature, a mark etched in the earth by its foot.
+While each track is unique in its own way, there are patterns across sex, species, and family lines that greatly simplify the identification process.
 As with a signature, by looking at a track we can discern much about the personality of the individual that left it behind.
 The first question that usually comes up is what species made this track.
 As we get better at tracking, our questions get deeper and deeper.
 Was this male or female?
 Young or old?
 Tired or well-rested?
 And so on.

 Species ID: